davidgs/dev-rel-diaries/content/contribute.md

 ### <span class='text-span'>Submitting</span> your story

 Once you're done editing your story, you can submit it by clicking the `Submit` button at the bottom of the page.
-Before you are able to clik the `Submit` button you must confirm that you agree to the [Code of Conduct](/code_of_conduct/) and our [Privacy Policy](/privacy_policy).
+Before you are able to click the `Submit` button you must confirm that you agree to the [Code of Conduct](/code_of_conduct/) and our [Privacy Policy](/privacy_policy).
 If you don't agree, you can't submit your story.
-If you do agree, you can click the `Submit` button and your story will be submitted for review.
+Once you click the `Submit` button, your story will be submitted for review.
 We will review your story and publish it as soon as we can.
 If we have any questions or concerns we will reach out to you (if possible) and work with you to resolve them.
 If we can't reach you, we may have to remove your story.
+We'll also share it on our social media channels. [@DevRelDiaries](https://twitter.com/DevRelDiaries) on Twitter.

 ## <span class='text-span'>Contributing</span> using GitHub